Sheer beauty of the Carpathians

 I went through an operating anthracite quarry in the middle of nowhere and reached a strong stream – beautiful place for a lunch break.
 Unfortunately, I put my socks on a young tree to dry and left them there.
 Thus I lost the only socks that went with me all the way long from Moravia.

 I sneaked by a shepherd’s farm and found couple of others already abandoned as the grass was dry.
 The tracks told me they had probably left with their herds couple of days ago.
-At one point near an unnamed hill with nice view (picture above) the marking disappeared and I got feeling that it was intentionally destroyed by a shepherd whose farm it was passing by.
+At one point near an unnamed hill with nice view (picture above) the marking disappeared and I was suspicious that it had been intentionally destroyed by a shepherd whose farm it was passing by.
 I use the term “farm” because shepherds’ houses in this region were closed yards used to keep also other domestic animals – summer farms different from what could be seen in other parts of Romania.

-As I was coming closer to settled areas, I could see more and more old fruit orchards now turned into fruit forests.
+As I was coming closer to settled areas, I could see more and more abandoned old fruit orchards steadily turning into fruit forests.
 I even found my favorite old breed of Nancy mirabelle.
 About 13 kilometres before the Rovensko village the trail follows different way than is charted in the map and I lost my way near an abandoned quarry.
 It was the last time I was afraid of bears as I could see fresh tracks and signs of bear activity.

 Hearing Czech again